Greiye/greiye.github.io/PatWangsDnDCampaign2024/ErubounesuWiki/HomebreweryCodeBackup.md

 The Dragonborn's bandage over his eyes make for a conversation between all of them.
 It bears the symbol of the Silver Dragon Guild.
 Through conversation, they realize that each of them all affiliated with the Silver Dragon Guild.

-they quickly introduce themselves and agree to work together
+they quickly introduce themselves and agree to work together.

 Name | Race and Occupation
 -- | --